zorn/mikezornek.com/content/user-testing.md

 ## The current challenge

-Right now, during COVID lock down it is much harder to run these user tests, specifically for mobile apps.
+Right now it is much harder to run these user tests, specifically for mobile apps.

 * People are avoiding unnecessary travel.
 * People don’t want to stand next to or talk with strangers.